-Pilots, maintenance technicians, air traffic controllers, aeronautics professionals, unmanned aircraft operators — all essential positions as the world continues to connect through the miracle of flight.
+Pilots, maintenance technicians, air traffic controllers, aeronautics professionals, and unmanned aircraft operators are all essential positions as the world continues to connect through the miracle of flight.

-Since its beginning in 1926, Embry-Riddle has been providing the world with aviation personnel, one student at a time.
-A pioneer in aviation education, Embry-Riddle continues to be the most highly regarded institution dedicated to the field.
+Since its beginning in 1926, Embry-Riddle has provided the industry with aviation personnel, one student at a time.
+A pioneer in aviation education, Embry-Riddle is the most highly regarded institution dedicated to the field.

-It is the nation’s largest, oldest, and most comprehensive aeronautical university.
-When you enroll in an aviation-related degree program here, you can be assured that you will study within a curriculum that is at the forefront of the industry’s developments and demands for the future.
+We are the nation’s largest, oldest, and most comprehensive aeronautical university.
+When you enroll in an aviation-related degree program here, you can rest assured you will study a curriculum that is at the forefront of the industry’s developments and demands for the future.

-Embry-Riddle sets the standards for aviation education, is involved with the formulation of national and international policy related to aviation, and remains the nexus of aviation education.
+Embry-Riddle sets the standards for aviation education and is involved with the formation of national and international aviation policy.

-Air traffic management students display optimum precision and professionalism and excel in the required post-graduation training provided at the FAA Academy.
+Air Traffic Management students display optimum precision and professionalism and excel in the required post-graduation training at the Federal Aviation Administration (FAA) Academy.

 Every student in an aviation curriculum benefits from hands-on learning in new, expertly maintained aircraft equipped with glass cockpits, labs that replicate the nation’s airspace, state-of-the-art maintenance and avionics repair facilities, and unrivaled aviation simulation centers.